apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/index.md

 * `Internal` (default): No visibility is set for the types, so they get the default internal visibility.
+* `Package`: The visibility on the types is set to `package` so the types are exposed across the whole Swift package they belong to.
 * `Public`: The visibility on the types is set to `public` so the types are exposed outside the module they are compiled into.